 However, the long answer is more nuanced, so let’s take a closer look at what the science has to say about training frequency and muscle growth.

-No discussion of training frequency is complete without a mention of training volume, which I’m defining as the number of hard sets you do for a given muscle group over the course of a week.
+Firstly, no discussion of training frequency is complete without a mention of training volume, which I’m defining as the number of hard sets you do for a given muscle over the course of a week.

 FREE: The Muscle Building Cheat Sheet.
 This is a quick guide to building muscle, which you can read online or keep as a PDF, that shows you exactly how to put on muscle.
 To get a FREE copy of the cheat sheet emailed to you, please click or tap here.

-That is, the muscle-building benefits of two leg days a week were driven more by changes in volume rather than frequency.
+That is, the mass-building benefits of two leg workouts a week were driven more by changes in volume rather than frequency.

 Is One Leg Day a Week Enough?